slfritchie/msgdropsim/README.md

   informing processes that messages may have been dropped.
 * Investigate integration of message dropping (and perhaps also message delaying?) with McErlang.
+* There's gotta be some cool opportunities for visualization and animation in here....

 Contact the author
 ------------------